ICT-Mahidol/2023-ITCS473-GluayGluay/README.md

 - **Goal**:
   Validate that the puzzle correctly retrieves the value after a move has been made and handles invalid index inputs gracefully.

-- **Characteristics**:
-  - **Interface-Based**: Ensuring that `getValue` returns the correct string value after a move.
-  - **Functionality-Based**: Verifying that the puzzle’s state correctly updates and reflects when retrieving a value.

 - **Testable Functions**:
   - `makeMove(int row, int col, String value, boolean isModifiable)`